Why You (and Google) Want a Green Padlock On Your Website

 It’s important to note, that while a green padlock keeps your visitor information protected, it does not mean that your website cannot get hacked.
 Hacking comes from different types of problems.
 For more information on how to keep your website secure, please read our article on how to keep your website secure.
 Our Care Plans are designed to help with all these potential problems!

-Have a question about any of this?
+Have a question about any of this or would you like our help getting an SSL Certificate setup on your website?
 Be sure to contact us and we’ll help you out.